thvasilo/uncertain-trees-reproducible/README.md

 # Reproducibility repository for Online Regression Forests

-Using this repository you should be able to reproduce all the experiments we performed for our work on online regression forests with uncertainty.
+Using this repository you should be able to reproduce all the experiments we performed for [JMLR paper](http://www.jmlr.org/papers/v20/19-006.html) on online regression forests with uncertainty.

 Follow the instructions to prepare you environment and data.
 The file `reproduce-output.sh` contains the commands to